-The human body, designed for movement, is suffering the consequences of our modern, sedentary lifestyle.
+The human body is designed for movement, and humans are suffering the consequences of a modern sedentary lifestyle.
 A recent study from the American Heart Association indicates that U.S. adults, on average, spend 6 to 8 hours sitting every day, with a whopping 25% of American adults admitting that their hours of sitting actually surpasses 8+ hours each day.

 Prolonged Sitting Can Have A Significant, Harmful Impact On Our Holistic Health